neon-fish/page-turner/README.md

 ## Deployment

-PageTurner is available as an NPM package, available [here]().
+PageTurner is available as an NPM package, available [here](https://www.npmjs.com/package/@neonfish/page-turner).

-To update the package, run `npm publish`
+To update the package, update the version in `package.json` then run `npm run release`